subvisual/subvisual.com/src/posts/2019-06-07-jobs-and-timers-in-neovim-how-to-watch-your-builds-fail/index.md

 ---
+highlight: false
-path: /jobs-and-timers-in-neovim-how-to-watch-your-builds-fail/
+path: jobs-and-timers-in-neovim-how-to-watch-your-builds-fail
 title: "Jobs and Timers in neovim: How to watch your builds fail"
+categories:
+  - engineering
 author: fernando-mendes
 date: 2019-06-07
-tags:
-  - development
 intro: >
   Our git flow revolves around a lot of small-ish PRs.
 We have builds running constantly.
 Eventually, they’ll fail.
 And I hate leaving (neo)vim.
 Especially to watch a red sign telling I did the dum-dumbs.
 So I did a thing to tell me when the I did the dum-dumbs without ever leaving the cozy comfort of vim.
+tags:
+  - development
 ---

 Jobs and Timers in neovim: How to watch your builds fail